animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

 The specified method can have various argument types, the
 <code>EventDelegate</code> interface lists the allowed types.

-The example above uses the Spring Data for GemFire namespace to declare the event listener container and automatically register the listeners.
+The example above uses the Spring Data for VMware GemFire namespace to declare the event listener container and automatically register the listeners.
 The complete definition is displayed below:

 ```highlight